-Resource Topic Millbrae Station Design RSP Design Variant Construction-Related Impacts-Historic Built Resources The Millbrae Station Design would require relocation of the SPRR Depot/Millbrae Station but would have no adverse effect on this resource under Section 106.
-Construction would result in some construction-related vibration, but would not be at a substantial level.
-Draft EIR/EIS CEQA Conclusion1: Less than significant The RSP Design Variant would also require relocation of the SPRR Depot/Millbrae Station to a location approximately 30 feet west and 40 feet south of the location associated with the Millbrae Station Design.
-As with the Millbrae Station Design, there would be no adverse effect on this resource.
-Construction of the RSP Design Variant would also entail vibration, but not appreciably different from that associated with the Millbrae Station Design.
-Degree of impact would be similar, thus no change to Draft EIR/EIS CEQA conclusion of less than significant Operations-Related Impacts The SPRR Depot/Millbrae Station would be subject to noise and vibration associated with HSR operations, but not at substantial levels.
-Draft EIR/EIS CEQA Conclusion : Less than significant With the RSP Design Variant, the SPRR Depot/Millbrae Station would remain subject to noise and vibration associated with HSR operations.
+Resource Topic Millbrae Station Design RSP Design Variant Operations-Related Impacts The SPRR Depot/Millbrae Station would be subject to noise and vibration associated with HSR operations, but not at substantial levels.
+CEQA Conclusion 1 : Less than significant With the RSP Design Variant, the SPRR Depot/Millbrae Station would remain subject to noise and vibration associated with HSR operations, but not at substantial levels.
 The RSP Design Variant would have less on-site parking and thus generate incrementally less noise than the Millbrae Station Design.
-Degree of impact would be slightly lessened, but no change to Draft EIR/EIS CEQA conclusion of less than significant Pagional Growth Regional Growth Γ Construction- and Operations-Period Impacts Neither construction nor operation of the project with the Millbrae Station Design would induce employment or population growth substantially beyond what is projected, and no adverse growth- related impacts are anticipated.
+Degree of impact would be slightly lessened, but no change to CEQA conclusion of less than significant Regional Growth Construction- and Operations-Period Impacts Neither construction nor operation of the project with the Millbrae Station Design would induce employment or population growth substantially beyond what is projected, and no adverse growth- related impacts are anticipated.
 No CEQA significance conclusions are required related to this specific impact Because project construction and operations would be largely similar to those of the Millbrae Station Design, construction and operation of the project with the RSP Design Variant would not be expected to induce employment or population growth substantially beyond what is projected, and no adverse growth-related impacts are anticipated.
-No CEQA significance conclusions are required related to this Cumulativa Impacta? specific impact Cumulative Impacts Construction-Related Health Risks (Air Quality) Overall project construction (with the Millbrae Station Design) would combine with the construction of other cumulative projects leading to local cancer risks and PM 2.5 concentrations exceeding BAAQMD thresholds.
+No CEQA significance conclusions are required related to this Cumulative Impacts 2 specific impact Construction-Related Health Risks (Air Quality) Overall project construction (with the Millbrae Station Design) would combine with the construction of other cumulative projects leading to local cancer risks and PM {2.5} concentrations exceeding BAAQMD thresholds.
 The project's contribution to this cumulative impact would be considerable.
-Draft EIR/EIS CEQA Conclusion: Considerable contribution to a significant cumulative impact The RSP Design Variant would have slightly greater contribution to this significant cumulative impact, but the overall contribution would still be considered small relative to health risks originating from other existing sources.
-Degree of contribution would be slightly increased and would thus remain a considerable contribution to a significant cumulative impact
+CEQA Conclusion1: Considerable contribution to a significant cumulative impact The RSP Design Variant would have slightly greater contribution to this significant cumulative impact relative to the Millbrae Station Design, but the overall contribution would still be considered small relative to health risks originating from other existing sources.
+Degree of contribution would be slightly increased and would thus remain a considerable contribution to a significant cumulative impact Construction-Related Noise and Vibration Overall project construction (with the Millbrae Station Design) would not combine with the construction of other cumulative projects to create cumulatively significant noise/vibration impacts because such construction activities are not expected to occur simultaneously and would be geographically separated.
+CEQA Conclusion1: No significant cumulative impact Although construction of the project with the RSP Design Variant would result in greater construction-period noise and vibration impacts than the Millbrae Station Design due to the assumed occupied status of the Revised Serra Station, construction of the project with the RSP Design Variant would still be expected to be separated in space and time from the construction of other cumulative projects.
+The degree of increased construction period impact would not result in a new significant cumulative impact related to construction-period noise and vibration